-You must specify whether or not the point is analog
+You must specify whether or not the point is analog or digital, because there could be one point of each type for each number.

 In the case of hardware points on UC/UCU controllers (numbers 1-16) there can only be one point for each number.
 Whether or not that point is analog or digital is defined in the strategy.
 In the case of hardware points you must select the correct type.